 Mid-Pandemic Job Transitions with Said

-A new instalment in The Accessible Normal: a summer series on the impact of lockdowns on neurodiverse community.
+A new instalment in The Accessible Normal: a summer series on the impact of lockdowns on the neuro-diverse community.

 Find new articles through Good Foot every Thursday, all summer long.

 I’ve been excited to accompany some of the Couriers on their deliveries, and I was grateful to Said for letting me tag along on the start of his shift.
 We started at the Good Foot office on a brutally hot mid-July day, and Said was laden down with everything he might need for any weather.
 I was pretty jealous of the umbrella he carried for rain or shine, but then again, he is the navigational expert and I am the fool who forgot to bring one to block out the blistering sun.

 I learned that Said was hired with Good Foot at the start of 2020, but because of the pandemic, he wasn’t able to fully start until October.
 He said that it was a little tough to start work in the middle of the pandemic, but that Good Foot really made the transition easier.
 Although he had only just started, he felt fully supported by Good Foot as he took his time to consider when he should start work, especially when new rounds of lockdown kept being imposed.
 He knew he would have to be especially careful to avoid getting sick because he lived with his Dad, and he was grateful that Good Foot let him take every precaution to be extra safe.